 All I knew was that Vivienne Westwood and her anti-establishment ways were not for the faint hearted.
 I kind of fell in love with her alternative attitude and rebellious designs.
 Fast forward 20-years and I’ve learnt a few things about fashion and how it’s made.
 Whilst I love Vivienne, and I think she is now using her position of influence for good – it could be considered contradictory that her fashion empire still produces new lines every year, using a lot of plastic and isn’t committed to using eco-friendly materials.
 I’ve read that she is not planning to expand her business any more.
 In fact she wants to do the opposite being interested in quality rather than quantity.

-One of her most famous statement when it comes to consumerism is simply: “By less, choose well, make it last” – which is used profusely across the ethical fashion movement, eco-stylists (like myself) and those on a more enlightened ethical path.
+One of her most famous statement when it comes to consumerism is simply: “By less, choose well, make it last” – which is used profusely across the ethical fashion movement, sustainable-stylists (like myself) and those on a more enlightened ethical path.

 I think it’s fair to say she’s always been edgy and dared to be different.
 Since stepping down from designing from her fashion empire Vivienne has been focused on her role of an activist, she recently stated: